hayde0264/CS-Degree/Control-Flow/background.md

 ## Repitition Flow
-used for looping, which means, repeating a a piece of **until a certain condition is met**.
+used for looping, which means, repeating a block **until a certain condition is met**.

 ### Exmaples of repition flow:
+- for
 - while
 - do/while